dart-lang/site-www/src/tools/pub/pubspec.md

 ### Author/authors

-You're encouraged to use these fields to describe the author(s) of your package and provide contact information.
-Use `author` if your package has a single author, or use `authors` with a YAML list if more than one person wrote the package.
-Each author can be either a single name (`Natalie Weizenbaum`) or a name and an email address (`Natalie Weizenbaum <nweiz@google.com>`).
-For example:
+_Deprecated._ Use a [verified publisher][] instead.

-{% prettify yaml %}
+[verified publisher]: /tools/pub/verified-publishers

-authors:
+You might see an `author` or `authors` section in old pubspecs.
-- Natalie Weizenbaum <nweiz@google.com>
+These optional fields were a way to describe the author(s) of your package and to provide contact information.
-- Bob Nystrom <rnystrom@google.com>
+Each author could be either a single name
-{% endprettify %}
+(`Natalie Weizenbaum`) or a name and an email address (`Natalie Weizenbaum <nweiz@google.com>`).

-The email addresses can be from any provider.
+However, these values weren't verified.

-If anyone uploads your package to the pub.dev site, then the author information (including email addresses) becomes public.
+The pub.dev site no longer displays package authors, and (as of Dart 2.7) the `pub publish` command displays a warning if your pubspec has an `author` or `authors` section.

 ### Homepage